Mon – Sun: 24/7 Electrical

 In an emergency, seconds count.
 Ensuring occupants can safely exit a building hinges on a well-planned emergency egress system.
 Here’s where the strategic placement of exit signs and emergency exit lighting comes in.
 These illuminated guides, often powered by long-lasting batteries for continuous lighting during outages, must effectively illuminate escape routes and stairways.

-Regular automatic testing of both exit signs and emergency lighting is essential.
-This ensures they’ll function flawlessly when needed, allowing building occupants to safely exit during a fire or other emergency.
+Regular automatic testing of exit signs and emergency lighting is essential.
+This ensures they’ll function flawlessly when needed, allowing building occupants to exit safely during a fire or other emergency.

 Maintenance and Testing Protocols